Benefits, Nutcrackers, screenings and more head to Fairfield County

 It’s A Wonderful Life, Dec.
 22, 4 p.m., The Ridgefield Playhouse, 80 East Ridge Rd., Ridgefield.
 Tickets: $12.
 Info: ridgefieldplayhouse.org.

 IMAX Theater at the Maritime Aquarium, 10 North Water St., Norwalk.
-Screening The Polar Express, through Dec.
+Screening The Polar Express, Nov.
+29-Dec.
 22. Tickets part of aquarium admission.
 Info: maritimeaquarium.org.

 Monday Matinees, Stratford Library, 2203 Main St., Stratford.
 Info: stratfordlibrary.org.